Naly-programming/nhs-procurement-app/README.md

 ## Setup

-1. Copy `.env.local` from the example below and fill in your environment variables.
+1. Copy `.env.example` to `.env.local` and fill in your environment variables.
 2. Install dependencies with `npm install`.
 3. Start the development server using `npm run dev`.